hjames9/kraze/README.md

 kraze up
 ```

-Or configure explicitly in YAML to override environment variables:
+Or configure proxy settings directly in YAML (no `enabled` field needed):

 ```yaml
 cluster: